tencentcloudstack/terraform-provider-tencentcloud/website/docs/d/image.html.markdown

 ## Attributes Reference

 * `image_id` - An image id indicate the uniqueness of a certain image,  which can be used for instance creation or resetting.
+* `image_name` - Name of this image.